isomerpages/moe-northlandsec/_sec1-registration-2026/Frequently Asked Questions (FAQ).md

 <p>&nbsp;</p>
 <p><strong><em>16.
 What kind of school uniform Students can wear?</em></strong>
 </p>
-<p>The school uniform should be&nbsp;the school T-shirt&nbsp; and school
+<p>The school uniform should be&nbsp;the school polo T-shirt&nbsp; and school
 shirt with shorts/skirt for special occasions/events.</p>